gebauerm/librechat_test/README.md

 ## Running LibreChat

-1. Clone the Repository with `git clone git@github.com:gebauerm/librechat_test.git --recurse submodules`.
+1. Clone the Repository with `git clone git@github.com:gebauerm/librechat_test.git --recurse`.
 This will also load the LibreChat Repository as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into `./LibreChat`.
 We will keep configuration files in the parent repository.
 2. Change into the LibreChat Folder.
 Create the following folders:
     * Meili_data_v1.12
     * data-node